sketchplugins/plugin-directory/README.md

 - [6Spiral](https://github.com/matej-marjanovic/6Spiral-Sketch-Plugin), by Matej Marjanovic: 6Spiral is a sketch plugin to draw spiral shapes (archimedean and logarithmic spirals) and it also allows you to convert the 2D spirals into 3D-like helix shapes at a specified isometric angle.
 - [Sketch Codelight](https://github.com/somebee/sketch-codelight), by somebee: Highlight code inside Text layers in Sketch
 - [Clear Export Options](https://github.com/emrerussia/sketch-clear-export-options), by Emre C. Coskun (EMRECC): Clear export options for all elements on all pages in a Sketch file.
-- [Pointbreak](https://pointbreak.protowire.com), by Mark Horgan: Add breakpoints to artboards so you can have mobile and desktop designs on the one artboard.
 - [Nudge, Push, Shove.](http://www.nudgepushshove.com), by Michael Fouquet: Change the big and small nudge settings right within Sketch.
 Plus, get access to an even bigger nudge setting.
 - [100 Shapesum](https://github.com/markaleksanderh/100-shapesum), by markaleksanderh: Lorem Ipsum Sketch plugin based on 100 Shapes tone of voice.
 - [Shared Text Styles](https://github.com/nilshoenson/shared-text-styles), by Nils Hoenson: Easily import and export your Text Styles in Sketch.